 But if you want your blog to succeed, choose a unique niche.
 Focus on a topic people want to learn about but there are not enough people talking about it.
 Then create lots of content surrounding this topic and market your blog.

 Blogs only generate money if there are people who come to read your content.
 If you have an audience, then you can monetize your blog through adverts and affiliate links.
+You can do so with Lensa Connect’s widget if your audience is from the US.

 Sell your Skills